iclcv/icl/doc/icl-manual/about.rst

 In contrast to the well known OpenCV computer vision library, ICL provides not only computer vision related functions and classes, but also a huge set of tools, that facilitate rapid development of interactive computer vision applications.
-In particular the the :ref:`GUI creation toolkit<qt.gui-creation-framework-intro>` allows for fast and simple visualization and augmentation of 2D and even 3D-point-cloud images.
+In particular, the :ref:`GUI creation toolkit<qt.gui-creation-framework-intro>` allows for fast and simple visualization and augmentation of 2D and even 3D-point-cloud images.